programming-notes/cheering-mascot-sinatra-1-synchronous-forms-challenge/README.md

 - `app/views` contains the files where we define templates that we'll convert to HTML and send back as responses to HTTP requests.

+### PostgreSQL Database
+We won't be creating a database for this challenge.
+However, it's worth noting that the Sinatra skeleton uses [Postgres](http://www.postgresql.org/) for its database, not SQLite.
+If for some reason there's a database-related error, grab an instructor to make sure the machine is configured correctly and Postgres is running.

 ## Releases
 ### Pre-release: Running the App Locally